Are Your Employees Getting Consistent, High-Quality Sleep?

 Sleep Strategies to Win Restful Nights

 Sleep Strategies to Win Restful Nights is an evidence-based clinical program on Calm Health that supports people struggling with insomnia.
 Over 8 sessions, the step-by-step guide offers a range of techniques and tools designed to help people reclaim their sleep.
 Listeners learn proven sleep methods grounded in sleep science and derived from techniques used in cognitive behavioral therapy for insomnia.
+(CBT-I is a structured, skills-based approach for insomnia.)

 The program was developed by Aric Prather, PhD, a Professor in the Department of Psychiatry and Behavioral Sciences and director of the Behavioral Sleep Medicine Research Program at the University of California, San Francisco.
 Dr. Prather is also a licensed clinical psychologist who treats patients with sleep disorders, primarily insomnia, using cognitive behavioral therapy.
 He is the author of The Sleep Prescription: 7 Days to Unlocking Your Best Rest.